Annotations in pipelines

 • entity_type is build

-Here is another example where we add annotations to another pipeline as well as another build (instead of the current one)
+Here is another example where we add annotations to a different pipeline and a different build (instead of the current one).

 codefresh.yml